Blisters on feet; what causes them?

-What are the symptoms?
+What are the symptoms of foot blisters?

 Outdoor enthusiasts are quick to talk about “hot spots” when discussing symptoms of a developing foot blister.
 And a hot spot is just what it sounds like; a spot on your foot that feels hot or irritated.
 This is your body’s first indicator that there is trouble brewing in your shoe!

 Most blisters can be avoided altogether by taking preventative measures instead of waiting to treat a situation that is already bad.